 BTE hearing aids place the receiver inside the ear and the other components outside the ear canal.
 Mini BTEs have a small unit that wraps around the ear itself, housing the microphone and amplifier.
 They are custom-fit to the shape of the ear.
 Traditional BTEs have a larger plastic cartridge that sits behind the ear enclosing these components.
 The sound information goes to the ear canal through a small tube.
 These units are both appropriate for sufferers of sensorineural hearing loss.
 This happens when the tiny hairs in the ear have damage or become less sensitive to sound.

 Completely in Canal (CIC)

 These hearing aids are placed completely inside the ear canal, making them nearly invisible to the naked eye.
 One of the benefits of this type of hearing aid is the ability to place the entire unit within the ear for activities, and some people find them more comfortable.
-Others feel like their ears are plugged or find them cumbersome to handle because they are so tiny.
-Yet, the technology of a CIC is basically the same as a BTE, including a digital device to filter out noise and to amplify sounds in the necessary range.
+Others feel like their ears are full or find them cumbersome to handle because they are so tiny.
+Yet, the technology of a CIC is basically the same as a BTE, including a digital device to filter out the noise and to amplify sounds in the necessary range.

 Invisible in Canal (IIC)

 IIC hearing aids sit far into the ear canal, offering the wearer an invisible hearing aid.
 Some find that these aids are more comfortable.
 They get rid of the plugged up feeling some notice with CIC hearing aids.
 Although these aids are prone to moisture and waxy buildup, they may feel comfortable depending on the ear shape of the wearer.